 Mulch – the finishing touch

 - Coordinate shape, color and function of your mulch with the plant types, trees and house color.
-For instance, use angular rocks on slopes and do not use rock mulches next to trees.

 - Mulches keep the soil cooler, reduces evaporation and minimizes weeds.
 You may need to fluff organic mulches to maintain air and water movement to the plant.